ishwarc404/LipReading_CapstoneProject_Phase2/database creation/README.md

-This is the database creation folder.
+## This is the database creation folder.
-The code here when run, basically used to record and store frames for different words.
+## The code here when run, basically used to record and store frames for different words.

-You need to manually sort out the words.
+## You need to manually sort out the words.
 Hence a suggestion is to record similar words together and then manually copy paste.

-Just run the main.py and click enter to start
+1. Just run the main.py and click enter to start
-Speak the word
+2. Speak the word
-click enter to stop again.
+3. Click enter to stop again.

-Preferably speak the word under 30 frames.
+#### Preferably speak the word under 30 frames.

 Have fun

-#Questions
+# Questions
 1. Do we neeed to resize the frames while taking them in ?
 Or should we resize them later while building the model ?